Why Choose the Two Day Short Inca Trail to Machu Picchu?

-On your 2nd day begins your guided tour of the majestic Machu Picchu Citadel where you can relax and take in the grandeur of the ancient site and explore the nooks and grannies it has to offer.
+On your 2nd day begins your guided tour of the majestic Machu Picchu Citadel where you can enjoy the tour fully relaxed from yesterday’s adventure.
+Take in the grandeur of the ancient site and explore the nooks and grannies it has to offer.
 Your guide will share some of the fascinating stories and history of this site and the thriving culture of the Incas at the time.

 The 2 Day Inca Trail trek was designed for those who do not have the time or ability to hike the Classic Inca Trail but wish to experience a part of the historic Inca Trail on a trek directly to Machu Picchu, one of the 7 Wonders of the World.